 - Upfront Payment

 Since Google publishes the ads, it’s natural that reports should come from Google.
 But these marketers don’t send Google reports to their clients.
 Instead, they send their notifications so that they can mislead the client and exclude essential information.
 In worst cases, they mark your company name as a paid keyword to claim success for branded searches which you are getting from SEO, anyway.
 Here’s a summary of their tactics:

 The Shell Trick

-If the conversation with a marketing agency starts by them asking how much can you afford to spend, you know you’re dealing to the digital equivalent of a used car salesman.
-The question should not be how much you as the plumber can afford to spend, but rather, what the best deal is for you and your marketing endeavors moving forward.
+If your conversation with a marketing agency starts with them asking how much you can afford to spend, you know you’re dealing with the digital equivalent of a used car salesman.
+The question should not be how much you can afford to pay, but rather, what the best deal is for you and your marketing endeavors moving forward.
 This opening question is frequently associated with a pricing concept known as the shell trick.
-They tell you that some of the money is going towards SEO, some towards PPC, some towards social media, and so on and so forth.
-The list of categories is usually very long so that it seems like your money is being spent on all these different techniques.
-When you look at it from a visual perspective it seems logical.
-It seems smart to invest resources in all these different areas.
-That’s why it’s a great marketing pitch.
-But what you should focus on is the bottom line price.
-Honest marketers will provide all-inclusive services for a fixed price, so that there’s no add-ons or extras, which should be pre-included in the package to begin with.
-The worst part of companies that utilize the shell trick is that most of the time, the majority of services they promote are usually left unattended to during your service tenure.
-They instead have slick salesmen send you reports that mislead you as a client.
+They tell you some money is going towards SEO, some towards PPC, some towards social media, and so forth.
+The list of categories is usually lengthy, so it seems like they spend your money on various techniques.

 - Psychological Manipulation